TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/debian-nvidia-340-driver.md

-# How to install the Nvidia 340 driver on Debian?
+# How to Install the Nvidia 340 Driver on Debian?

 This guide has been tested on an installation of [Linux Mint Debian Edition](https://www.linuxmint.com/download_lmde.php), but it should work on Debian itself or on any distributions based on Debian.

-### Checking what Nvidia driver you need
+### Checking what Nvidia Driver You Need

 Install and run nvidia-detect: